 Internode NBN Review

 Internode offers reliable speeds on its NBN plans.
 Still, that performance comes at a premium price, and you don’t get all the extra perks and features typically offered by a premium provider.
-Its customer service options aren’t up to speed, and the things that once made Internode a customer- favourite are no longer relevant.
+Its customer service options aren’t up to speed, but Internode’s customer satisfaction scores speak for themselves.

 - Great performance

-Customers holding on to Internode’s well-earned brand loyalty will be happy to pay a premium for its NBN, but its plans are far from competitive.
-Now that Internode has scrapped its Basic NBN option, you’ve got three fixed-line options with Internode: NBN 25, NBN 50, and NBN 100.
+Customers holding on to Internode’s well-earned brand loyalty will be happy to pay a premium for its NBN, but unless you’re signing up for a six-month contract, its plans are far from competitive.
+Still, Internode is one of the few providers offering plans for every speed tier: NBN 12, NBN 25, NBN 50, NBN 100, NBN 250 and NBN 1000.

 Internode’s NBN 25 plans are typical value, costing what most providers charge, but even they are at the high end of the pricing spectrum, and its NBN 50 and NBN 100 are some of the most expensive on the market.
-Granted, Internode offers limited-time discounts that drop its NBN 100 plan to a more reasonable price, but that deal’s only available to new customers for the first six months of use.
+Granted, Internode offers limited-time discounts that drop its more popular NBN 50 and NBN 100 plans to a more reasonable price, but those deals are only available to new customers for the first six months of use – plus, you’re locked into a contract for that period.

 Internode also offers Fixed Wireless, but its plans are eclipsed by competition offering double the data at the same price.
 Here’s a mix of popular Fixed Wireless plans so you can see the difference for yourself.